advocations/skype/Skype/UCWA/startPhoneAudio2_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-startPhoneAudio allows a user to create a new peer-to-peer [conversation (UCWA)](conversation_ref.md) with a[contact (UCWA)](contact_ref.md) using call-via-work.
+startPhoneAudio allows a user to create a new peer-to-peer [conversation](conversation_ref.md) with a [contact](contact_ref.md) using call-via-work.
 A call-via-work call is an outgoing call that is initiated from a user's phone, and that displays the user's Skype for Business work identity to the remote party.
-A[phoneAudioInvitation (UCWA)](phoneAudioInvitation_ref.md) will be started; its status can be tracked on the event channel.
+A [phoneAudioInvitation](phoneAudioInvitation_ref.md) will be started; its status can be tracked on the event channel.

 ### Properties